Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 Int64
 ```

-However, the above defined function `contenttype` could not apply to a [`UnionAll`](https://docs.julialang.org/en/v1/manual/types/#UnionAll-Types) type, such as `Hi{<:Real}`:
+However, the above defined function `contenttype` cannot apply to a [`UnionAll`](https://docs.julialang.org/en/v1/manual/types/#UnionAll-Types) type, such as `Hi{<:Real}`:
 ```jldoctest traits
 julia> contenttype(Hi{<:Real})
 ERROR: MethodError: no method matching contenttype(::Type{Hi{<:Real}}) [...]
 ```

-In fact in Julia base, all such inquiry functions, e.g., the `eltype` function, work poor for the `UnionAll` types:
+In fact, in Julia base, all such inquiry functions (e.g., the `eltype` function) work poorly for `UnionAll` types:
 ```jldoctest traits
 julia> eltype(Vector{<:Real})
 Any
 ```
-In concept, `eltype(Vector{<:Real}` should return `Real` instead of `Any` as every element in `Vector{<:Real}` is indeed a real number.
+Conceptually, `eltype(Vector{<:Real})` should return `Real` instead of `Any`, as every element in `Vector{<:Real}` is indeed a real number.
 Similarly, we expect that `contenttype(Hi{<:Real})` should also give us `Real`.
-Unfortunately, functions defined in the similar form like this could never achieve such goals.
-Julia base doesn't provide generic functions to access or change the information of the parameters of a type.
+Unfortunately, functions defined in a similar form can never achieve such goals.
+Julia base doesn't provide generic functions to access or modify the parameter information of a type.
 In this module, we try to fill this gap with a set of generic trait functions.

 ##### Access or change the type parameters by their position orders

-The most direct information of the parameters of a type is their position orders.
-We provide [`parametertype`](@ref) to access to them by such information:
+The most direct information about the parameters of a type is their position order.
+We provide [`parametertype`](@ref) to access them by this information:
 ```jldoctest traits
 julia> parametertype(Hi{<:Real}, 1)
 Real